MicrosoftDocs/VBA-Docs/api/Word.Options.AutoFormatPlainTextWordMail.md

 ## Example

-This example sets Word to automatically format any plain-text e-mail messages that are opened.
+This example sets Word to automatically format any plain-text email messages that are opened.

 ```vb